-Review: 2011 Self-Directed Investor Satisfaction Study, Editors of J.D.
-Power and Associates
+Review: Self-Directed Investor Satisfaction Study, Editors of J.D.
+Power and Associates, Not dated

 ConsumerReports.org ranks 13 brokerage firms based on the results of a 2011 survey of subscribers.
-Brokers were rated on their customer service, website usability, financial advice and phone service.
+Brokers are rated on their customer service, website usability, financial advice and phone service.

-This review gives USAA an overall rating of 3.5 out of five, and it lists some of the pros and cons of the company.
+This review gives USAA an overall rating of 3.5 out of 5 stars and lists some of the pros and cons of the company.
 It is unclear what the rating or the overall review is based on, other than information taken from the USAA website.